 Chicken Adobo is one of those recipes that normally takes a lot of time to cook.
 Typically, you’d combine the tangy sauce made of regular soy sauce (see recipe notes for additional information), vinegar, and spices, and marinate it overnight for the chicken to tenderize.
 Then, you’d simmer it for hours and hours to get that amazing flavor.

-Drop and cook makes this easy enough for a weeknight dinner, and easy clean up!
-The fact that this turns out so amazing also makes it nice enough to serve any guest.
+Drop and cook makes this easy enough for a weeknight dinner, and clean up is super easy as well!
+This turns out so amazing that it’s it nice enough to serve to guests.
 If you’re making it for company, I’d make it the day before because this chicken adobo recipe actually tastes better the next day.
 You may have to reheat and blend the sauce together once more to serve.

 What is in Chicken Adobo Sauce?